Charles Carr Clark: Start of career

 Clark's initial assignments were with the 9th U.S. Infantry at Whipple Barracks, Fort Verde, and Fort Huachuca between October 1890 and October 1891.
 From October 1891 to July 1897, he served with the 9th Infantry at Madison Barracks and Fort Ontario, New York.
 In June 1897 he was promoted to first lieutenant in the 5th Infantry Regiment and assigned to Fort McPherson, Georgia.
 In June 1898, Clark was assigned to Spanish–American War duty with the Signal Corps.
 Promoted to temporary captain, he commanded the field telegraph train at the port of Tampa, Florida from June to July 1898.
-He then commanded the company at Guánica, Ponce, and Mayagüez, Puerto Rico from July to September 1898.
+He continued in command of the train at Guánica, Ponce, and Mayagüez, Puerto Rico from July to September 1898.
 From November to December 1898, Clark commanded the 6th U.S. Volunteer Signal Company at Camp George Meade, Pennsylvania and Camp McKenzie near Augusta, Georgia.

 In November 1898, Clark was discharged from the volunteers and assigned as aide-de-camp to Brigadier General Richard Comba, who commanded a brigade during the Military Government of Cuba.
 Beginning in March 1899, he served in Cuba with the 9th Infantry.
 He was promoted to captain in January 1900.
 In July 1900, he passed through the United States en route to Philippine–American War duty with the 5th Infantry in the Ilocos Sur province, which included postings to Sinait and Magsingal.
 In March 1901, he was assigned as the 5th Infantry's commissary officer, which required him to travel to several sites throughout the Philippines.
 Clark returned to the United States in March 1902, and after an extended leave of absence, in August he was assigned to the examining board that considered the qualifications of civilian applicants for direct commissions in the army.
 He rejoined the 5th Infantry at Plattsburgh Barracks, New York in August 1903.